MySQL stores accounts in the

 following password value.

 Specifying a password on the command line should be considered insecure.
 See Section 2.2.1, “End-User Guidelines for Password Security”.
-You can use an option file or a login path file to avoid giving the password on the command line.
+To avoid giving the password on the command line, use an option file or a login path file.
 See Using Option Files, and mysql_config_editor — MySQL Configuration Utility.

-For additional information about specifying user names, passwords, and other connection parameters, see Connecting to the MySQL Server.
+For additional information about specifying user names, passwords, and other connection parameters, see Connecting to the MySQL Server Using Command Options.